Ash-Bash/Radiator-Stage-2-Test/README.md

 React is a Javascript Framework that help you create more dynamic web pages that could'nt be possible with conventional methods.
 Also with React it allows you to manage your HTML Code it bitsize pieces which React calls them Components and in my opinion simplifies web development.

 ## Troubles while developing this Project
+There was three or four Major issues / bugs that I had while developing this project, but did by the end of this project managed to work theses problems out.
+The first of which was a bug where the Website / Company Logo bugged out & was stuck in the middle of the Navbar this wasnt the case when it was first implemented because by the time this bug happened I was already onto developing another section of the Webpage which was totally seperate to the NavBar.

+The Second problem was with the Layout the content wasnt adjusting to size (hight wise) everything was hanging off the parent element usually a div tag, this was fixed via a hot fix using `display:` css property or a `float:` css property.

+The third proplem was content underlapping the footer making it that work right on smaller devices, this was fixed by padding the `.wrapper` at the botton by the footer's height depending on which screen size you was one.

+Some of theses bug took 30 mins to an Hour to resolve but all to most where fixed with time & ease.

 ## Parts that show off my strengths